vinkert/FATest/README.md

-# FrontAppGithub
+# FAtest
-Test repository for FrontApp to connect to and respond to manage issues.
+Test repository to connect to and respond to manage issues.